DEADLINE HAS PASSED

 MODERATOR ASSISTANTS primarily assist in Plenary Sessions by keeping time during speakers’ talks.They may also help session moderators with putting the lapel mic on speakers, showing speakers how to work the remote control to the laptop/computer projector, familiarizing speakers with the laser pointer and making sure the speaker timer and timer cards are in place.

 IMPORTANT NOTE: ALL student volunteers should plan to arrive at the host hotel by 4pm on Sunday, December 7th, local time, to be oriented with the conference center, help the organizing committee, and assist with pre-conference preparations, possibly including assembly of conference registration packets and registration.
-Monday pre-conference workshops may require AV operator assistance, if so volunteers will be needed during the workshop hours, otherwise, Monday would be a day for you to enjoy the Washington, D.C. area or participate in the pre-conference workshops.
+Monday pre-conference workshops may require AV operator assistance, and if so, volunteers will be needed during the workshop hours.
+Otherwise, Monday would be a day for volunteers to enjoy the Washington, D.C. area or participate in the pre-conference workshops.

 Volunteer Training Session